Video Game Addiction Treatment in Austin, Texas

 Why Omega Recovery Stands Out From The Rest

-At Omega Recovery, we offer our clients the latest in addiction treatment through our community integrated treatment program.
-Traditional substance abuse treatment centers put the struggling individual in an artificial treatment bubble where its relatively easy to stay sober, but inevitably when that client leaves treatment, they are unprepared to deal with the stress of everyday life.
-In this “community integration” model the clients get to experience life; shopping in the supermarket, going on a barbeque, going to a doctors appointment, going on a job interview, all with staff supervision and clinical staff that can help process any and all the feelings and emotions that can so often arise in early recovery.
+At Omega Recovery, we offer our clients the latest in addiction treatment through community integration.
+Traditional substance abuse treatment centers put the struggling individual in an artificial treatment bubble temporarily.
+It’s relatively easy to stay sober there, but clients leave treatment unprepared for everyday stress.
+In this “community integration” model, clients get to experience life with professional support and guidance.
+They go shopping in the supermarket, attend barbeques, go to doctors appointments, and attend job interviews.
+All activities include staff supervision and clinical staff who can help process feelings and emotions.
+These emotions can so often arise in early recovery and challenge sobriety without proper support.

-Clients are transported to clinical programming every weekday to participate in a vast array of treatment modalities that have been proven to be effective in treating substance abuse and mental health issues and addiction.
+Comprehensive Clinical Programming and Treatment ModalitiesStaff transport clients to clinical programming every weekday to participate in various treatment modalities.
+These treatment modalities have been proven effective in treating substance abuse and mental health issues.
 During a typical week in programming clients will participate in motivational interviewing(MI), dialectical behavioral therapy(DBT), mindfulness meditation, relapse prevention, breathwork, and psychodrama.
 They will also have opportunities to participate in body movement therapies such as yoga, karate, and Qi Gong.
 Clients struggling with trauma will have the option to participate in eye movement desensitization and reprocessing(EMDR) facilitated by licensed, trained clinicians.
 Omega Recovery also utilizes the beautiful landscapes and parks of Austin, Texas for nature immersion groups and therapeutic excursions, such as rock climbing, ropes courses, kayaking, and hiking.
 Afternoons are spent at the Townlake YMCA participating in Active Recovery Coaching.
 Additionally, all treatment program clients will be able to receive psychiatric support from Omega’s medical director, Dr. Leon, and his team.

-The housing component of Omega Recovery’s video game addiction treatment program is supported by a 24/7 staffed living environment.
-The living environments are gender-specific, meaning men and women are housed separately.
-Clients will have the opportunity to learn or relearn how to perform everyday tasks such as making dinner, doing chores, financial planning, and preparing for job interviews.
-They will be a part of a tight-knit community and will be encouraged to offer support to their housemates along their journey.
-They will be transported every evening to a peer-based recovery meeting in the community such as 12 step meetings, SMART recovery, or Refuge recovery.
-Any client struggling with mental health issues will have the opportunity to participate in some alternative recovery programs and will not be required to identify as an addict or alcoholic.
+A 24/7 staffed living environment supports the housing component of Omega Recovery’s video game addiction treatment program.
+The living environments are gender-specific, meaning staff house men and women separately for safety.
+Clients will have the opportunity to learn or relearn how to perform everyday tasks effectively.
+These tasks include making dinner, doing chores, financial planning, and preparing for job interviews successfully.
+They will be part of a tight-knit community and will encourage support among housemates.
+Staff transport clients every evening to peer-based recovery meetings in the community like 12 step meetings.
+These meetings include SMART recovery or Refuge recovery groups for ongoing peer support and accountability.
+Clients struggling with mental health issues can participate in some alternative recovery programs as needed.
+Staff do not require them to identify as an addict or alcoholic during their treatment.

 About Our Founder